Tutorials: How OTIF100 works

 When you use External_id, you don't need to delete the old data; just import the updated worksheet and the records in OTIF100 will be updated accordingly.

-NOTE: When you delete a record (a line) from the worksheet and import, the deleted record will remain in OTIF100, so you must delete it in OTIF100 as well.
+NOTE 1: When you delete a record (a line) from the worksheet and import, the deleted record will remain in OTIF100, so you must mark it as finished in OTIF100 manually.

 We needed buffers and colors to start taking control of the flow.
 However, taking control of the capacity and the load enables your company to take control of the promise you give to your market.
 And delivering on the promise is what builds a reputation.